jayteelan/tutorials/django/readme.md

     $ python3 -m venv my-new-virtual-environment

-Then activate the virtual environment:
+Then activate the virtual environment (omit `.fish` if using bash):

     $ source my-new-virtual-environment/bin/activate.fish